wbrozonowicz/wbrozonowicz.github.io/_posts/2022-08-26-react-hooks-use-state-vs-use-reducer.md

 ```

 Notes:
-- reducer is better for testing and for complex logic, where there are any states
+- reducer is better for testing and for complex logic, where there are many states (nested objects etc )
 - useState is better for simple states f.e.
 1, 2 or 3 simple properties

 That's all!